EGROENE/EGROENE/README.md

 ## About Me

-Hey there!
 I am a freelance front-end web developer learning React.js at the moment.
 In addition, I am working my way through the [Devslopes Academy](https://devslopes.com/), which provides training & mentorship to make me a better coder.
 Once I get better at React.js, I will be looking for a full-time development position at a company, where I hope to learn in-person from developers who are better than me.
 I will probably continue to work on freelance projects as I am able to.

 ### What I can work with:
 ![HTML5](https://camo.githubusercontent.com/d63d473e728e20a286d22bb2226a7bf45a2b9ac6c72c59c0e61e9730bfe4168c/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f48544d4c352d4533344632363f7374796c653d666f722d7468652d6261646765266c6f676f3d68746d6c35266c6f676f436f6c6f723d7768697465)